 Over in the USA, we worked with restaurant chain Oak & Stone on their new RFID bracelets that collect valuable data and allow visitors to purchase beer from their self-serve wall.

 Oak & Stone estimate that 25% of its sales go to beer—as opposed to a common average of about 3% of sales—and now has RFID-based data indicating what demographics prefer which brands and beverage types, helping them make important decisions about what they stock and offer to their customers.

 2. A deeper understanding of consumer buying habits

 RFID can help collect valuable data on your customers, helping you understand their habits and catering to their needs.

-This can help you tailor your offering with precision, to create the best experience for your guests and capitalize on the most popular purchases.
+This can help you tailor your offering with precision, to create the best experience for your guests and capitalise on the most popular purchases.

 And RFID service is fast.
 No more waiting in line.
 RFID self-pour serves up a cold beer.
 Fast.

 We might still be a few years away from letting people descend on an unstaffed bar (I've been to those weddings) but RFID powered self-pour bars will save on staff costs.